-The increase in miscellaneous revenues in governmental activities is related to the land acquired through foreclosure in the current year.
+The decrease in miscellaneous revenues in governmental activities is related to the land acquired through foreclosure in the prior year.

-The decrease in general government expenses for governmental activities in the current year is primarily related to real estate taxes on land purchased in the prior year.
+The decrease in general government expenses for governmental activities in the current year is primarily related to real estate taxes on the land acquired in the prior year.